Rabia Kazan

-Rabia Kazan (born 25 June 1976) is a Turkish author and women's rights activist of Persian ancestry.
+Rabia Kazan (born 25 June 1976) is a Turkish author and women's rights activist.
 She is the president of the Middle Eastern Women's Coalition (MEWC) and was formerly on the board of directors of the National Diversity Coalition for Trump (NDC TRUMP).
 Kazan is a former Muslim and a critic of Islam, known for her bestselling book The Angels of Tehran about the legal prostitution system in Iran.

 Career

-Kazan started her journalism career in 1996 as a television correspondent working on the show Istanbul Documentary on the Turkish channel Flash TV.
-She then became a columnist for the Nationalist Movement Party (MHP) affiliated with the Turkish newspaper Ortadoğu where she worked for six years.
-She became widely-known in Turkey for conducting an interview with Mehmet Ali Ağca while working at Ortadoğu as an investigative journalist.
-She also founded news magazine Haber Revizyon in İstanbul.
+Kazan started her journalism career in 1996 as a correspondent working for the Istanbul Documentary show on Flash TV, a Turkish television channel.
+She then became a columnist for the Nationalist Movement Party (MHP) affiliated with the Turkish newspaper Ortadoğu, where she worked for six years and conducted an interview with Mehmet Ali Ağca that rose her to fame.
+She also founded the news magazine Haber Revizyon in Istanbul.

-In 2007, Kazan went to Iran undercover, where she witnessed child marriages, human trafficking, and wedleases.
-She interviewed approximately 200 women.
-When Kazan returned to her country she published her book Tahran Melekleri (The Angels of Tehran), which was about Nikah mut‘ah, a temporary Muslim marriage.
+In 2007, Kazan went to Iran undercover, where she interviewed around 200 women and witnessed child marriages, human trafficking, and wedleases.
+Upon her return to Turkey, Kazan published her book Tahran Melekleri (The Angels of Tehran), which was about Nikah mut'ah, a temporary Muslim marriage.
 Her book became a bestseller in Turkey.
 After her work and publication of her books, she received multiple death threats.

 She visited many Middle Eastern countries in dedication to her work to save women across the Middle Eastern from Sharia law by recording information taken from the women she met and work with.

 She actively promoted Secularism in Islam to prevent of child marriages and the human trafficking of women on various media platforms in Italy.

-Kazan moved to the US in 2010 and worked for World Federation of United Nations Associations at the United Nations for two years.
+Kazan moved to the United States in 2010 and worked for World Federation of United Nations Associations at the United Nations for two years.

-In 2012 she began working as a writer and women's rights activist at the International Civil Liberties Alliance (ICLA).
+She has worked for the International Civil Liberties Alliance (ICLA).

 Kazan launched a global campaign in 2014 named This Is Not My Allah against Islamic Terrorism with French political analyst Alain Wagner in New York City.
 The aim of the campaign is to encourage Muslims to speak out against Islamic extremism.